cagpjax.policies

 AbstractBatchLinearSolverPolicy

-Abstract base class for policies that product action matrices.
+Abstract base class for policies that produce action matrices.

 Methods: